(Click here for a list of his works.)

 “Among Australian writers, first place, perhaps, should go to the late Patrick Ignatius O’Leary, for years the literary editor of the journal.
 It was he who discovered and attracted to its pages many a young writer and poet, and encouraged them in their early efforts.”[9]

-Patrick Ignatius O’Leary strove to build up a wide recognition for the worth of Australian writings; as a literary critic and journalist, his work made a valuable contribution to the ongoing development of Australian literature.
+Patrick Ignatius O’Leary did not write merely on behalf of himself, building up his own reputation in the literary world, but also strove to build up a wide recognition for the worth of Australian writings.
+As a literary critic and journalist, and as an encourager and promoter of Australian writers, he made a valuable contribution to the ongoing development of Australian literature.

 Works by P. I. O’Leary: